-Over the past 12 months, bus and train riders on the peripheries of Philadelphia; Oakland, California; Tampa, Florida; and other cities have been treated to a little luxury at the end of the commute: a publicly subsidized Uber ride home.
-It’s the hot new solution to the “last mile” problem.
+Over the past 12 months, bus and train riders on the peripheries of Philadelphia; Oakland, California; Tampa, Florida; and other cities have been treated to a little luxury at the end of the commute: a discounted Uber ride home.* It’s the hot new solution to the “last mile” problem.
 In transit, as in the provision of telecom infrastructure, water pipes, and mail delivery, the last leg of the supply chain is the least efficient—the place where economies of scale dissolve.

 Transit agencies, perennially strapped for cash, have embraced these pilot programs as a way to save money and, potentially, provide better service.
 Outside Tampa, for example, the East Lake Connector bus cost the Pinellas Suncoast Transit Authority about $16 per person per ride.
 Riders paid $2.25 each.
 That route has since been discontinued.
 In its place, starting this month, riders will pay $1 for an Uber, Lyft, or cab ride from anywhere in the county to the nearest bus stop.
 The transit agency will achieve the low fare by providing a $5-a-head discount.

 There are serious concerns with such programs: For starters, the savings are in part derived from trading public-sector employees like bus operators for low-wage stringers like Uber drivers.
 For the most part, though, the partnerships have made bad service a little better.
 In Pinellas, for example, the program emerged in response to a 2014 referendum in which local voters declined to adopt a 1 cent sales tax in support of transit.